1 Just a Dam Slave

 The Railbus that I once rode to work upon

 How strange it was for a lad like me, just a schoolboy several weeks before, to wake in the late afternoon to an evening meal eaten sleepily at a table crowded with workmen, and then to go clattering into the wilderness in that outlandish craft that scattered rabbits and deer from the fringes of the line in the fading sunlight of the forest.
-Strange, too, it was to labour all through the night in a floodlit hum, bandaging up the burnt-out guts of that monstrous thing, till it was time to come rattling back in the grey light of morning to a dozy breakfast in the cookhouse and a dazed slumber in a bunk.
+Strange, too, it was to labour all through the night in a floodlit hum, bandaging up the burnt-out guts of that stricken thing, till it was time to come rattling back in the grey light of morning to a dozy breakfast in the cookhouse and a dazed slumber in a bunk.

 The railbus is now in the Winnipeg Railway Museum